 The Moderator can set up a call with ‘Wait for Moderator to Join’ option.
 The conference will only get connected after the moderator joins the call and enters his/her Access Code.
 Until then, all participants will hear the Music On Hold music.

-Real View refers to a link on the NMC home page.
+Real View refers to a link on the USN home page.
 This link shows real time activity happening on the conference call.
 The flashing green color in front of an individual shows that person is the loudest speaker.
 The Real View interface allows a moderator to exercise in-conference controls such as Mute/Unmute, Mute All/Unmute All, Disconnect a participant, Transfer a participant, Record a call, and Disconnect the entire conference.

 Yes, the Real View portal also shows the loudest speaker with a flashing ‘Green’ color in front of a person’s name/caller id that is loudest.

-Yes, the SIP INVITE signaling message between the IP PBX and the NMC carries the caller ID of the caller.
+Yes, the SIP INVITE signaling message between the IP PBX and the USN carries the caller ID of the caller.
 If the incoming caller ID matches with a user’s phone number in the system’s database, then system will automatically locate the corresponding name and display it on the Real View.
 If a match is not found, then the system will display the caller ID of the caller.

 Yes, the moderator can set up multiple simultaneous audio conferences.
 The moderator can then transfer in and out of different conferences as needed.